Tanz0rz/haxe-fmod/README.md

 **Note**: Live Update only works on native builds (not HTML5).
 The FMOD team said this has to do with limitations caused by running games inside a browser.

+**Note**: On macOS and Windows, you may see a firewall dialog asking to allow incoming network connections when running your game.
+This is caused by FMOD's Live Update feature, which opens a local network socket (port 9264) so FMOD Studio can connect to your game for real-time audio mixing.
+This is normal and expected behavior — you can safely allow the connection during development.

 ## <a name="example-project"></a>Example Project

 See [haxe-fmod-test](https://github.com/Tanz0rz/haxe-fmod-test) for a complete working example — a HaxeFlixel game with FMOD audio, buildable on all supported platforms.